-Plimoth Plantation offers educational and entertaining programs for libraries, conventions, meetings, historical societies and civic groups.
+Plimoth Plantation offers educational and entertaining programs for universities, libraries, conventions, meetings, historical societies and civic groups.
 Hold your event in one of our unique venues or let us bring history to you!
 Either way, it will be an event to remember.

 Invite a Pilgrim to your meeting and bring history to life!
 These engaging, interactive presentations can focus on the Pilgrim story, daily life in Plymouth Colony, the role of women, 17th-century gardening, Colonial defense, or any other topic you would like.
 Appropriate for youth and adult groups.